gap-system/gap/README.md

     ./autogen.sh

-Afterwards you can proceed similar to what is described in `INSTALL.md`, in particular enter the following commands to compile GAP itself (for OS X users, see below for a few additional hints):
+Afterwards you can proceed similar to what is described in `INSTALL.md`, in particular enter the following commands to compile GAP itself (for macOS users, see below for a few additional hints):

     ./configure
     make

-For OS X users you may ned to tell GAP where it can find these dependencies.
+For macOS users you may ned to tell GAP where it can find these dependencies.

 For Homebrew, use these commands: